 Sunday 4 Exceedingly cold.
 George came and took a bed with us.
 A beautiful sermon from Mr. Hebden continuing the text of last Sunday "Add to virtue patience", etc.

 Monday 5 George left early.
 Intensely cold.
 Papa came in but does not seem very well.
-He received a letter from dear Mama written while staying with Aunt Louise & Gertrude.
+He received a letter from dear Mamma written while staying with Aunt Louise & Gertrude.

 Tuesday 6 Expecting Anne & Massey but they did not come.
 Attended the sewing society but did not remain.
 Exceedingly cold.

 Wednesday 7 Anne & Massey arrived by the quarter past one train.
 Anne looking very well and in excellent spirits.
-We went to Sydney's drove to the annual meeting of the H.J.B.S. (not sure of the initial J) but found it postponed in consequence of Messrs.
+We went to Sydney's drove to the annual meeting of the H.I.B.S. but found it postponed in consequence of Messrs.
 Thomas & Juson's absence.
 Poor Mr. Juson fell while in Toronto yesterday and hurt himself very much & Mrs. J. went to him immediately.
 Searched in the morning for a nurse for the sheriff's nephew who is very ill with scarlet fever but could not succeed in finding one.

 Friday 9 Hugh returned about 4:00.
 Massey in the evening.
 Anne spent the evening at Sydney's.